d-shap/mercurial/README.md

 Installation
 ------------
-Create user and group to own mercurial repositories and to run container
+Create user and group to own mercurial repositories and to run docker container
 ```
 sudo useradd -r mercurial
 ```